numasi/htmx-jsx-json-example/README.md

-a### Example repo for HTMX extensions: json-attribute & jsx-template
+### Example repo for HTMX extensions: json-attribute & jsx-template

 Extension json-attribute can be used as is, jsx-template however requires a building step, as it looks for a single transpiled and bundled JS file made out of the JSX templates being used.
 Location for this file is currently hardcoded as `dist/templates.js`.
 This repo contains a possible build setup for generating this bundle, and a live example for both of the extensions.